stefanofa/awesome/README.md

 *   [bluwy/publint](https://github.com/bluwy/publint) - Lint packaging errors

 *   [inovua/reactdatagrid](https://github.com/inovua/reactdatagrid) - Empower Your Data with the best React Data Grid there is

-## Python

-*   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/

-*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / TypeScript / Python / C# / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges

-*   [TheLocehiliosan/yadm](https://github.com/TheLocehiliosan/yadm) - Yet Another Dotfiles Manager

-*   [ytisf/theZoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure. theZoo is a project created to make the possibility of malware analysis open and available to the public.

-*   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
-Develop and test your cloud & Serverless apps offline

 ## Solidity